kyma-project/community/concepts/observability-configurable-logging/03-fluent-bit-operator1.md

 Come up with a way to dynamically configure Fluent Bit (no manual pod restarting required).
 It should be possible to apply additional configuration snippets, which are not resettable by the Kyma upgrade process (reconciliation).

 # Possible solutions
-What immediately comes to mind is Prometheus Operator, which solves very similar problems.
+What immediately comes to mind is something similar to Prometheus Operator, which solves very similar problems.
 Prometheus, same as Fluent Bit, is configured with a plain text file (possibly, very long and complex).
 Configuring Prometheus by hand is not a trivial task.
 Prometheus Operator simplifies the configuration by introducing a bunch of custom resources translatable in a Prometheus config.
 It also makes it possible to dynamically update different parts of a Prometheus config without restarting any pods.